 participation in meaningful activities that support worthy causes.
 This website contains a searchable charity events calendar that can enpower you to discover worthwhile entertainment.

 Causes Calendar is a directory of charity happenings and other philanthropic fundraising activities across America.
 With our proprietary search engine, you can browse the United States nonprofit events database by date,

 organization, location, activity type, and cause category.
 You can even query by keywords or phrases.
 For example, use the nonprofit events calendar to find all

 charity run/walks nationwide, or find just Special Olympic events near you, or search for all California events that mention Pierce Brosnan.
-Even view your favorite charity video.
+Even view your favorite charity videos.

 Meet our Hero

 Other than a few ear infections and a cold here and there, Payton was a happy, healthy girl.
 Shortly after her 5th birthday in December 2009, she started to complain of foot pain.
 Her complaints were sporadic, so Payton's mom Christi figured she needed new shoes.
 They helped a little, but there were still complaints.
 Christi knew in her gut something wasn't right with Payton, but couldn't figure out what it could be.
 Christi was just about to call the pediatrician when a fall at school changed everything.
 It wasn't a big fall, just dropping off the jungle gym, but it sent Payton to the ground screaming and grabbing her feet unable to get up right away.

 Payton went to the pediatrician, but nothing was found, so she was referred to a Podiatrist.
 In the three weeks between the Pediatrician appointment and Podiatrist appointment her pain spread to also include her hips and hands.
 Christi decided to do some research on the internet, and every search ended on Juvenile Arthritis.
 At the time, Payton had five of the seven signs of arthritis.